kworkflow/blog/_posts/2022-2-12-lore-interface-protoype.md

 subsystem that I was interested in.
 A few months after I started contributing to the kernel, I became a maintainer and had to follow patches related to the driver that I was maintaining.
 A few weeks ago, I also became one of the maintainers of the display component under the amdgpu driver.
-Unfortunately, I am aware that I'm doing poor work as a maintainer, which I blame my lack of review workflow.
+Yeah...
+I am aware that I'm doing poor work as a maintainer, which  I blame the lack of structure in my review flow.
 Don't get me wrong, I was trying... for example, I set up my neomutt to help me with that, but unfortunately, I could not use it anymore due to external forces, which broke my already inefficient review process.
 Anyway, I'm uncomfortable about that since I want to be a better maintainer, but I realize that I need to fix my workflow.

 With these ideas in mind, I have to admit: